djbpitt/collatexInstallation/collatex-installation.md

 David J. Birnbaum (<djbpitt@gmail.com>), <http://www.obdurodon.org>
 Tara Andrews (<tla@mit.edu>), <http://www.dh.unibe.ch/en/andrews/>

-Last revised: 2015-05-16
+Last revised: 2015-05-17

+## Overview

+This tutorial explains how to install Python, CollateX, and IPython notebook for use in our CollateX workshop at DH2015 (Sydney).
+Workshop participants should install the software prior to the workshop.

-# Installation
+## Installation

-To install CollateX, you first need to install Python 3 and then CollateX.
+To install CollateX, you need first to install Python 3 and then CollateX, along with some other programs, packages, and modules used by CollateX.
 Here’s how to do that in Mac OS X, Ubuntu Linux, and Microsoft Windows.
-The process described below will probably take between twenty minutes and an hour, depending on how familiar you are with installing programs on your system.
+The process described below will probably take between thirty minutes and an hour, depending on how familiar you are with installing programs on your system.
 The good news is that you only have to do the installation once, and launching CollateX after that will take almost no time.
+This tutorial assumes that you are running the latest version of Mac OS (10.10 Yosemite), Windows **[add versions]**, or Ubuntu Linux **[add versions]**.

 ### Installing Python

+Your system may already have some version of Python installed, but for the workshop you’ll need to install the specific versions described below.
+CollateX will work with other versions of Python 3 than the ones listed below, but the installation and configuration is more complicated, so for the workshop we are requiring these specific versions.
+Installing them according to the instructions will not interfere with existing Python versions on your system.

-#### Installing Python on Mac OS X
+#### Installing Python on MacOS

 Install Anaconda Python from <http://continuum.io/downloads.html>.
 Be sure to click on the link that says "I want Python 3.4" before you download.
 Do not use Python distributions other than Anaconda.
+If you are curious, there’s a useful Anaconda quick-start tutorial at <https://store.continuum.io/static/img/Anaconda-Quickstart.pdf>.

 #### Installing Python on Ubuntu Linux